syaraniafa/Stock-Performance-Prediction/README.md

     - Understanding trends or seasonality in the data. <br>

 Preprocessing steps include:
-Time Series Splitting: The dataset is split into input-output pairs with a window size of 5 and horizon of 1.
+Time Series Splitting: The dataset is split into input-output pairs with a **window size of 5** and **horizon of 1**.
 This means for every 5 consecutive days of input data, the model predicts the stock closing price for the next day (horizon = 1).

 2. **Data Partitioning**
 To ensure the model generalizes well, the data is split into three distinct sets: